-Shochu is a kind of Japanese traditional spirit drink.
+Shochu is a kind of Japanese traditional spirit.
 Its Alcohol content varies usually from 25 to 30% and it has taste and smell that are quite characteristic and different from sake.
-Shochu can be enjoyed simply straight, on the rock, but it makes a nice cocktail base as well by adding fruit juices and other beverages.
-This post will list only the most popular shochu-based drinks you can make on your own very easily!
+Shochu can be enjoyed simply straight, on the rock, but it makes a nice cocktail base as well, by adding fruit juices and other beverages.
+This post will list only the most popular shochu-based drinks you can make on your own in a whim!

-Shochu is a kind of Japanese traditional spirit drink.
-Its Alcohol content varies usually from 25 to 30%, but it can go up to 40 percent for some brands such as the Awamori originally produced in Okinawa.
+Shochu is a kind of Japanese traditional spirit.
+Its Alcohol content varies usually from 25 to 30%, but it can go up to 40% for some brands such as the Awamori originally produced in Okinawa.
 Unlike sake, which is a brewed alcohol made from rice only, shochu is made from many kinds of ingredients such as Japanese sweet potatoes, barley, rice, and buckwheat.

 Its unique taste and high alcohol by volume content have been the reasons why Japanese drunkards have loved it for decades!